CAS & HARVARD

 Our Collaboration with Harvard

-We believe partnerships with the most influential global institutions are crucial for increasing awareness of cellular agriculture.
+We believe partnerships with the most influential global institutions are crucial for increasing awareness of cultivated meat.
 Few rival Harvard University’s global recognition, academic/economic output, and role serving as a pivotal player for innovation across the world.
-We’re proud of our many CAS affiliates who share ties to Harvard.
-There are more than 20 CAS members who have diverse associations with Harvard, representing 12 out of the 15 schools at the university.
+We’re proud of our many From Fauna affiliates who share ties to Harvard.
+There are more than 20 From Fauna members who have diverse associations with Harvard, representing 12 out of the 15 schools at the university.

-We are also honored to have had CAS be among the first to share the concept of cellular agriculture with and beyond the Harvard community through our guest lectures, publications, and partnerships such as with the Harvard Innovation Lab.
+We are also honored to have had From Fauna be among the first to share the concept of cultivated meat with and beyond the Harvard community through our guest lectures, publications, and partnerships such as with the Harvard Innovation Lab.
 These relationships are similarly extensive and varied, ranging from collaborations with Harvard’s Library System to the schools of Business, Law, and Engineering.
-Below you can find more information on all of these efforts, as well as the people from Harvard who have worked with CAS to trailblaze cellular agriculture across all corners of the globe.
+Below you can find more information on all of these efforts, as well as the people from Harvard who have worked with From Fauna to trailblaze cultivated meat across all corners of the globe.

 Harvard Law School